If not, I recommend you consider these four points to assist you in building a long term strategy:

 4. Develop a sales and marketing plan that lasts

 Sales and marketing plans have two relevant types; short-term and long-term marketing plans.
 While both plans have their benefits, the best companies can combine both into a holistic marketing plan designed to last.

 A short-term marketing plan is designed to be executed within a year to grow sales and revenue in the short and medium-term.
 Short-term strategies often include sales discounts, team rewards and incentives, and advertising new products.
 This plan is primarily designed to increase the number of new qualified leads generated by the business in the short term.

 On the other hand, long-term marketing plans are concerned with your company’s strategy over ten years.
 Long-term plans are more concerned with growing the quality of your customer engagement, creating brand loyalty from your consumers and thus increasing your customer retention in the long run.
 In order to achieve these long-term marketing goals, marketing teams deploy strategies such as;

 - Search Engine Optimisation (SEO)

 As we have shown you above, both the short-term and long-term marketing strategies have several apparent benefits.
 For that reason, you are not advised to pick one strategy over another for long-term success.
 The best long-term strategy is one that combines both of these plans to create a sustainable and effective plan that is built to last.

 Keeping your eye on both the short and long-term when making strategic decisions in marketing will help your organisation plan and prepare effectively for its marketing campaigns.
 You will also come across as homogenous and consistent to your customers over time, which will help you earn their trust.

 Our Strategy solutions help you make the right decisions.
-Whether you are planning a new go-to-market, creating a new channel strategy, or looking for a successful exit, our advisory supports your success.
+Whether you are planning a new go-to-market, creating a new channel strategy, or looking for a successful exit strategy, our advisory supports your success.
 Get in touch with us today to see how Resonate can support your success.